dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 Temporal aspects: mean duration, median duration, bike trip start times aggregated to the nearest hour of a week and independently normalized, pattern subtraction

-Spatial aspects: Voronoi tessellation used to partition town map into polygons, subtraction of two voronoi patterns
+Spatial aspects: Voronoi tessellation used to partition town map into polygons, subtraction of two voronoi patterns, intersecting these polygons with land use data from D.C.’s Office of Planning

 ---
 ## Paper 2